localstack/docs/content/en/user-guide/aws/ec2/index.md

 All restrictions associated with containers are also applicable to EC2 instances managed by the Docker manager.
 These restrictions include elements like root access and networking.

-All launched EC2 instances also have the Docker socket mounted inside them at `/var/run/docker.sock` to make Docker-in-Docker usecases possible.
+All launched EC2 instances have the Docker socket mounted inside them at `/var/run/docker.sock` to make Docker-in-Docker usecases possible.

 #### Operations

-The Docker backend supports the following operations:
+The following table explains the emulated action for every API operation.

 | Operation       | Notes                                                                                        |
 |:----------------|:---------------------------------------------------------------------------------------------|